QuickBooks bill of materials: the secret to making it work

 It is useful in two main ways:

-In the US, small businesses are routinely subject to tax audits.
+In the US, scaling manufacturers are routinely subject to tax audits.
 The IRS makes sure they are reporting their income accurately.
 This means that COGS is serious business.

 Calculating cost of goods sold is vital to know your taxable income.
 Other metrics like leftover stock can also be taxable, so you need be on top of everything.